xavierdmr/MARLOWE-ROGERS-Python-Portfolio/TidyData-Project/README.md

 In the case of this project, we have only one type of observational unit–Olympic medals.
 We therefore only work with one table.

-Converting this dataset into a tidy format enables me to:
+This enables the user to:
 - Summarize the distribution of medals across sports and gender
 - Create stacked bar charts, pie charts, and pivot tables to illlustrate trends in the data
 - Analyze patterns and trends in the data across gender, sport, and medal type

-## How to Run:
+---

+## Setup and Run Instructions:

-1. Clone or download this repository
+1. Clone this repository
-2. Open the notebook file "olympic_analysis.ipynb"
+2. Navigate to the project directory: cd TidyData-Project
+3. Install dependencies:
+    - pip install pandas
+    - pip install matplotlib.pyplot
-3. Run each cell sequentially from top to bottom.
+4. Run each cell sequentially from top to bottom.

-Be sure to install the base dependencies (pandas and matplotlib)!
+---

 ## Dataset Description

-Source: [**olympics.csv**](olympics.csv) – data on medalists from the 2008 Summer Olympics in Beijing
+- Source: [**olympics.csv**](olympics.csv) – data on medalists from the 2008 Summer Olympics in Beijing

-Structure:
+- Structure:
     - The original dataset is in wide format, with one column per gender-sport combination
     - Each row initially represents a medalist, with only one medal per row.

-No other pre-processing steps are required, as all data cleaning and analysis occurs within the notebook itself.
+- No other pre-processing steps are required, as all data cleaning and analysis occurs within the notebook itself.

+---

 ## References:

-Must have a pdf viewer installed (like [vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf)) to view these files:
+Must have a pdf viewer installed (e.g., [vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf)) to view these files:

 1. [Pandas Cheat Sheet](media/Pandas_Cheat_Sheet.pdf)
 2. [Tidy Data Principles](media/tidy-data.pdf)

+---

 ## Visual Examples: